Gabapentin Addiction: Causes, Effects & Safe Recovery

 Seizures

-Gabapentin is used as an adjunctive treatment for epilepsy.
-The drug helps control seizures that are not fully managed by other medications.
+Gabapentin is often added when seizures are not fully controlled by other medications.

 icon showing muscle pain